Anwarvic/Arabic-Speech-Recognition/Kaldi/README.md

 **NOTE**

-Starting from this mode, we are giong to use fMLLR aligning method. fMLLR stands for Feature-Space Maximum Likelihood Linear Regression.
+Starting from this model, we are giong to use fMLLR aligning method. fMLLR stands for Feature-Space Maximum Likelihood Linear Regression.
 After SAT training, the acoustic model is no longer trained on the original features, but on speaker-normalized features.
 For alignment, we essentially have to remove the speaker identity from the features by estimating the speaker identity (with the inverse of the fMLLR matrix), then removing it from the model (by multiplying the inverse matrix with the feature vector).
 These quasi-speaker-independent acoustic models can then be used in the alignment process.

 ### 4. GMM/HMM Triphone with SAT